Prizes include research and travel grants.

 They are awarded to the winner and the runner-up as selected by the judges, and to the Peoples' Choice winner selected by the audience.

-The Three Minute Thesis (3MT)™ competition is an exercise in developing important academic and research communication skills.
+The Three Minute Thesis (3MT)™ competition develops academic and research communication skills.

-The challenge is to give an engaging and dynamic talk on your research topic and its significance, in language appropriate to an intelligent but non-specialist audience, in just 3 minutes.
+Participants give an engaging and dynamic talk on their research topic to a non-specialist audience in just 3 minutes.

-The winner was Sarah Marley, Curtin Uni "Say what?
-Coastal dolphins and noisy environments"
+The 2014 Trans-Tasman competition was held at UWA.
+The winner was Sarah Marley, Curtin University "Say what?
+Coastal dolphins and noisy environments".

 The 2013 Trans-Tasman 3MT Winner and Peoples' Choice Award Winner was Kelsey Kennedy from UWA.